jeffreysbrother/generator-ninthlink/README.md

 ## Additional Tasks

 - Run `gulp bootlint` to lint Bootstrap markup.
-This is currently a standalone task and will only lint the app/ directory.
+This is currently a standalone task and will only lint the index.html file in the app/ directory.
+Feel free to customize as necessary.

 ## Docs